YawLighthouse/UMG-Slate-Compendium/README.md

 - **Compute Desired Size** (Function): Responsible for calculating the desired size as the first pass for layouting.
   - **Slate Rect** (Value): A rectangle with its origin at the top left corner, defined by upper-left and lower-right corners.
   The origin is in the top-left with the Y-axis going downwards and X-axis going to the right.
 This is used with calculations for desired size and for the bounds.
-- **Arrange Children** (Function): Responsible for arranging child widgets as the second pass for layouts.
+- **Arrange Children** (Function): Responsible for arranging child widgets as the second pass for layout's.
 - **On Paint** (Function): Responsible for the actual rendered appearance of the widget.
 - **Event Handlers** (Delegate values and/or Functions): These are the event based hooks for the UI elements to change at runtime usually in the form of “OnSomething”.